vecin2/console_colors_study/README.md

 There is a set of builtin global functions which can be used when writting templates.
 Functions can be invoke within blocks `{% %}` or within statements `{{ }}`.

 ### List of Builtin Global Functions
-To the existin [list of jinja builtin global functions](http://jinja.pocoo.org/docs/2.10/templates/#builtin-globals) we have added the following:
+To the existing [list of jinja builtin global functions](http://jinja.pocoo.org/docs/2.10/templates/#builtin-globals) we have added the following:

 **camelcase**(_value_)
 It  returns the _value_ passed in camelcase: